-The chart (Fig. 17) gives an overview of the distribution of usability estimates according to the SUS survey.
+The chart (Fig. 19) gives an overview of the distribution of usability estimates according to the SUS survey.
 The three-dimensional method of displaying content is clearly the best-rated.
 The majority of the scores are distributed between 84.3 and 102.5, indicating that the usability of this method is excellent.
-The usability of the blending and video methods is distributed between good (73.13) and excellent (91.88).
-Although the mean score (78.28) for the content representation method using video for transformations is slightly lower than the mean score (80.42) for the fusion method.
-The method of changing the viewing position using clipping scored the lowest in this category.
+The usability of the blending and sequential transition methods is distributed between good (73.13) and excellent (91.88).
+However, the mean score (78.28) for the sequential transition method is slightly lower than the mean score (80.42) for the blending method.
+The clipping method scored the lowest in this category.
 The 25th percentile of the estimate is on the borderline of moderate usability.
-Overall, the usability of all three two-dimensional virtual reality methods is good.
-In contrast, the usability of the fusion method ranges between good and excellent.
+Overall, the usability of all three two-dimensional VR methods is good.
+In contrast, the usability of the blending method ranges between good and excellent.